Written by Shannon,

 - Uncontrollable shaking

-Lexapro is the brand name for escitalopram, and it is also an antidepressant approved for the treatment of depression and anxiety.
-Escitalopram belongs to a classification of drugs known as selective serotonin reuptake inhibitors or (SSRI’s).
+Lexapro is the brand name for escitalopram, and it is also an antidepressant that is FDA-approved for the treatment of depression and anxiety.
+It may also be used to treat other mental health conditions.
+Escitalopram belongs to a classification of drugs known as selective serotonin reuptake inhibitors (SSRIs).
 It works by restoring the balance of serotonin in the brain.
-Serotonin is the hormone that plays a crucial role in helping to stabilize mood, happiness, and provide a sense of well-being.
+Serotonin is the hormone that plays a crucial role in helping stabilize mood, and contributes to happiness and well-being.

-Within the first 1-2 weeks of taking Lexapro, you may notice improvements in your sleep, energy, or appetite, and these improvements can be an important first sign that your medication is doing its job.
-That said, it can take up to 6-8 weeks for the full effects to be felt, so it is important to be patient.
+Within the first couple of weeks taking Lexapro (escitalopram), you may notice improvements in your sleep, energy, or appetite.
+These improvements can be an important first sign that your medication is doing its job.
+That said, it can take up to 6 to 8 weeks to achieve the full effects so it is important to be patient.

 Lexapro has the potential to cause some side effects, including headaches, nausea, diarrhea, dry mouth, nervousness or restlessness, fatigue, or sleep disturbances.
 That said, side effects are usually mild and generally go away in a few weeks as your body adjusts to the medication.
 If you ever experience severe side effects or if your side effects do not start to improve, you should consult your provider.